-On commercial production, a fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to a non-related party.
-The fee can be purchased by the Company for US\$2,400,000.
-During the year ended June 30, 2017, the Company settled and paid a 3% finder's fee on exploration expenditures in the amount of \$133,378 to non-related parties.
+A fee of up to US\$15 per troy ounce of gold produced and up to US\$0.35 per troy ounce of silver produced is payable to a third party.
+The fee can be purchased by the Company for US\$2,400,000 in cash and/or shares of the Company within 90 days of the commencement of commercial production as defined by the agreement.
+During the year ended June 30, 2017, the Company settled and paid a 3% finder's fee on exploration expenditures in the amount of \$133,378 to third parties.